Women Holding It All

 Is this your usual mode of living?

 You can hit every beat in your life.
 You make it to work, live on little sleep, take care of children if you’ve got them, and are always available to help.
-Because you got it.
-You can push through a migraine, care for an elder, support your friends, keep up with all the podcasts, wash your items for recycling and remember all the important events.
-Yes you can multitask!
-Because you got it.
+Because you GOT IT.
+You can push through a migraine, care for an elder, support your friends, listen to all the podcasts, wash your items for recycling and remember all the important events.
+Because you GOT IT.

-You handle so much.
-Women handle so much.
-Significant changes in your body and your mood throughout your entire life.
-Sexism.
-Oppression.
-Expectations for who and how you are supposed to be, what you are supposed to do, how you are supposed to do it, and with what kind of attitude.
+But there are just so many daily expectations about who and how you are supposed to be, what you are supposed to do, how you are supposed to do it, and with what kind of attitude.

 • Young Adulting